msquidward17/project1/README.md

 ·Also make sure the website is optimized and all file and folder names are correct --DONE

-·Install the website on the class web server, and submit the lab
+·Install the website on the class web server, and submit the lab --WILL BE DONE BY THE TIME THIS FILE IS ON SERVER

 IA: Molly Kilian